barrax63/n8n-ai-kit/README.md

 [Text classifier](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier/),
 and [Information Extractor](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.information-extractor/)
 nodes.
-To keep everything local, just remember to use the Ollama node for your language model and Qdrant as your vector store.
+To keep everything local, just remember to use the Ollama node for your language model and pgvector as your vector store.

 ## Containers and access